dhellmann/pymotw-3/source/asyncio/executors.rst

    :literal:
    :start-after: #end_pymotw_header

-This example uses :mod:`logging` to conveniently indicate which thread and function are producing each log message.
+``asyncio_executor_thread.py`` uses :mod:`logging` to conveniently
+indicate which thread and function are producing each log message.
 Because a separate logger is used in each call to :func:`blocks`, the output clearly shows the same threads being reused to call multiple copies of the function with different arguments.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'asyncio_executor_thread.py'))